jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/observes/etls/arm-etl.md

 1. Redshift load

-    Data at S3 is transferred into redshift using custom redshift queries.
+    Data in S3 is transferred into redshift using custom redshift queries.

 :::info